rfvgyhn/min-ed-launcher/README.md

 Linux: `$XDG_CACHE_HOME/min-ed-launcher` (`~/.cache` if `$XDG_CACHE_HOME` isn't set)

 ## Build
+Two different toolchains are needed to build the entire project. .NET is used for the launcher itself and Rust is used for the bootstrapper.
+Since the bootstrapper is only used for users playing via Epic, you may not need to setup both.

+### Launcher
 1. Install the [.Net SDK]

     At least version 6.
 In general, min-ed-launcher follows the latest Current version of the SDK.